anna202504/untergangscompiler/README.md

 ## Input Language

-An input file contains declarations followed by a formula ending with `;`.
+An input file contains one or more blocks.
+Each block contains declarations followed by one formula ending with `;`.

 Example: